Vancouver WA Motorcycle Accident Lawyer Who Fights For Your Rights

 Are helmets mandatory in Washington?

-According to the law, everyone must wear a helmet while riding a motorcycle in the State of Washington.
+Yes, everyone must wear a helmet while riding a motorcycle in the State of Washington, according to Washington Statute RCW 46.37.530.
 All helmets must be approved by the United States Department of Transportation (referred to as “DOT approved”).

 What does "DOT approved" mean?